diptivankar/IMP_Project_Python/README.md

 **###Introduction:**
 - Tic-Tac-Toe is a two-player game where players take turns marking a 3x3 grid with "X" or "O".
 - The goal is to get three of their marks in a row, column, or diagonal before their opponent.
-- It's a simple yet strategic game often used as a beginner's programming project due to
+- It's a simple yet strategic game often used as a beginner's programming project,
 - Its ease of implementation and focus on basic algorithms and decision-making.

 **###The problem domain:**